rzzzwilson/PythonEtudes/From_CLI_to_GUI.2.rst

 but when you write software for people to use it's nice to not just crash when the user inputs something unacceptable.
 It's far better to point out their error, give them a little direction and ask them to try again.
-One way of doing this in python is something like this (we handle just get one number in this code fragment)::
+One way of doing this in python is something like this (we handle just one number in this code fragment)::

     while True: